Poland to demand WWII reparations from Germany | Politics

 An opposition lawmaker, Grzegorz Schetyna, says the report is just a “game in the internal politics” and insists Poland needs to build good relations with Berlin.

-Some six million of Poland's citizens, including three million Jews, were killed in the war and its industry, infrastructure and culture suffered huge losses.
+Some 6 million of Poland's citizens, including 3 million Jews, were killed in the war and its industry, infrastructure and culture suffered huge losses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)